openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility.rst

 Defining a new custom operation basically consists of two parts:

 1. Definition of operation semantics in OpenVINO, the code that describes how this operation should be inferred consuming input tensor(s) and producing output tensor(s).
-The implementation of execution kernels for :doc:`GPU <openvino_docs_Extensibility_UG_GPU>` is described in separate guides.
+The implementation of execution kernels for :doc:`GPU <openvino-extensibility/custom-gpu-operations>` is described in separate guides.

 2. Mapping rule that facilitates conversion of framework operation representation to OpenVINO defined operation semantics.